apache/flink/docs/content/docs/dev/python/dependency_management.md

 # Dependency Management

-Users may need to access third-party Python libraries in Python user-defined functions.
+There are requirements to use dependencies inside the Python API programs.
+For example, users may need to use third-party Python libraries in Python user-defined functions.
 In addition, in scenarios such as machine learning prediction, users may want to load a machine learning model inside the Python user-defined functions.

-When the PyFlink job is executed locally, users could install the third-party Python libraries in the local Python environment, download the machine learning model to local, etc. However, this approach doesn't work well when users want to submit the PyFlink jobs to remote clusters.
+When the PyFlink job is executed locally, users could install the third-party Python libraries into the local Python environment, download the machine learning model to local, etc.
+However, this approach doesn't work well when users want to submit the PyFlink jobs to remote clusters.
 In the following sections, we will introduce the options provided in PyFlink for these requirements.

 ## JAR Dependencies